kaanaksit/odak/README.md

 ![alt tag](recordings/example.gif)

 ### Examples
 We prepared a bunch of test routines, which can also play a role in guidance during using Odak, you find these test scripts in [here](test/).
+If you need more then the test scripts, reach out using issues.
+Remember there are no stupid questions, there are stupid answers.

 ## Citing
 If you use Odak in a research project leading to a publication, please acknowledge this fact by using our ready-made [bibtex citation entry](citations/odak.bib).